7 Types of Free Lead Magnets with 30+ Examples

 Remember, it is important to keep this short and powerful.
 If your lead magnet takes weeks to consume, your leads will take weeks to move deeper into the work with you.

-Examples of guide or article lead magnets:
+Examples of ebook or guide lead magnets:

 - Resource Directories (Launch Tools Quick Reference Guide)